lizmat/articles/cases-of-UPPER-3.md

 The [`PRE`](https://docs.raku.org/syntax/PRE) and [`POST`](https://docs.raku.org/syntax/PRE) phasers are special cases of the `ENTER` and `LEAVE` phasers.
 The code in the `PRE` and `POST` phasers are supposed to produce a `True` or `False` value.
 If they produce a `False` value, then an execution error will occur stating the condition.

-Maybe a (again contrived) example is easier to grasp:
+Maybe an (again contrived) example is easier to grasp:
 ```raku
 sub process($io) {
     PRE $io ~~ IO && $io.defined;